davothebigafro/MagiDash/README.md

 ### Running the environment

 To run the environment, run `docker-compose up --force-recreate` in the terminal.
-This will bring up the terminal and the "fake" api service.

 Once the environment is running, in another shell you should be able to run `./smoke_tests.sh` which will test that the api service returns at least one dashboard and it has the correct properties.